 What This Means for Employers

-Employers will need to adjust their payroll and cash flow processes to accommodate more frequent super payments.
+Employers will need to review their payroll systems, processes, and cash flow planning to accommodate more frequent super payments.
+The ATO is already encouraging businesses to prepare before the commencement date.

 Key implications include: